YourDaniel/tictactoe/README.md

 3) Type N to quit the game, type anything else to play another game

 Known bugs:
-1) 2nd and subsequent games are bugged due to shitty implementation of newGame() function
-2) Game crash when entering anything but numbers while making a turn
+1) Game crash when entering anything but numbers while making a turn

 Feel free to commit and request changes!
 One love!